Computational Pathology: A Survey Review and The Way Forward: Introduction

-The structure of this survey closely follows the CoPath data workflow illustrated in Figure \ref{fig:data_science_workflow}.
-Section \ref{sec:application} begins by outlining the clinical pathology workflow and covers the various task domains in CoPath, along with organ specific tasks and diseases.
+The structure of this survey closely follows the CPath data workflow illustrated in Figure \ref{fig:data_science_workflow}.
+Section \ref{sec:application} begins by outlining the clinical pathology workflow and covers the various task domains in CPath, along with organ specific tasks and diseases.
 The next step of the workflow involves the processes and methods of histopathology data collection, which is outlined in Section \ref{sec:HistoDataCollection}.
 Following data collection, Section \ref{sec:AnnotationLabellingWorkflow} details the corresponding annotation and labeling methodology and considerations.
-Section \ref{sec:models-list} covers deep learning designs and methodologies for CoPath applications.
-Section \ref{sec:EvalReg} focuses on regulatory measures and clinical validation of CoPath tools.
-Finally, we provide our perceived challenges and future outlook of CoPath in Section \ref{sec:Outlook}.
+Section \ref{sec:models-list} covers deep learning designs and methodologies for CPath applications.
+Section \ref{sec:EvalReg} focuses on regulatory measures and clinical validation of CPath tools.
+Section \ref{sec:emerging-trends} explores emerging trends in recent CPath research.
+Finally, we provide our perceived challenges and future outlook of CPath in Section \ref{sec:Outlook}.